coreysparks/Rcode/README.md

-Rcode
+Corey Sparks's Rcode
 =====

-I will put all of my R markdown code for my rpubs examples here.
-The data are in the data folder
+I will put miscellaneous code files here that I use in my courses and other examples.